1931 Green Bay Packers season

 The 1931 Green Bay Packers season was their 13th season overall and their 11th in the National Football League.
 The team finished with a 12–2 record under coach Curly Lambeau, earning them a first-place finish and the Packers' third consecutive National Football League Championship.
-The Packers became the first team to win three consecutive NFL championships and have since been joined by the 1965-67 Packers.
+This championship was controversial at the time.
+The Packers refusal to play the Portsmouth Spartans in a playoff game was seen as cheap and weak, as they were the only team Green Bay hadn't played that year.
+This led to the NFL changing their scheduling procedures and instituting playoff games for future seasons.
+The Packers became the first team to win three consecutive NFL championships.
+They would later do it again, winning the 1965 NFL Championship Game as well as Super Bowl I and Super Bowl II.
+They remain, as of the 2025 season, the only team to accomplish this feat.